Hayfever and allergies are the absolute pits: all that scratching and sneezing can be relentless and just plain unpleasant.

 In fact, none of the three Dyson air purifiers we tested performed particularly well overall in our testing, with the most expensive of all – the Dyson Big+Quiet Formaldehyde BP03 – only managing a disappointing CHOICE Expert Rating of 63%.

-But six of the air purifiers recommended by our experts cost less than even the cheapest Dyson, ranging in price from $420 to $827.
+But five of the air purifiers recommended by our experts cost the same as or less than even the cheapest Dyson, ranging in price from $549 to $999.

 A CHOICE membership could save you from spending too much on a fancy Dyson air purifier that doesn't do a good job.